ingadhoc/sale/sale_order_type_invoice_policy/README.rst

 #.
 Defined by Product: default odoo behaviour, invoice qty will be computed considering product configuration
 #.
 Ordered quantities: overwrites product behaviour so that all lines are considered as "ordered quantities" no matter product configuration, once order is confirmed all products should be invoiced.
 #.
 Before Delivery: similar than ordered quantities but it requires a pay invoice for every line before order confirmation
+#.
+This module is also integrated with sale_usability_return_invoicing so that returns for "Before Delivery" or "Ordered quantities" can be returned

 Installation
 ============